nextbreakpoint/infrastructure-as-code/README.md

 ## Configure Consul

-Create a configuration for Consul with the command:
+Create a configuration for Consul with command:

     ./docker_run.sh configure_consul